bpucker/FlavonoidFriday/README.md

 ### (33) New to flavonoids? ###

-> **_<a href="https://twitter.com/boas_pucker/status/1448898936979312644">TWEET</a>:_** New to flavonoids?
+> **Post:** New to flavonoids?
 They are exciting!
 Diverse in structure, function, and color.
 Promiscutity of the biosynthesis and decorating enzymes leads to a plethora of metabolites #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1448898936979312644">
 <img alt="New to flavonoids?
 (Tweet #33)" src="https://pbs.twimg.com/media/FBrywCIXIAg1Z_-?format=jpg&name=4096x4096" width="50%" height="50%">